 Android uses the term Root or SuperUser for elevated administrator privileges.
-Many users root their Android devices but are not sure on how to proceed once rooting is done.
-Fortunately, there are various Android applications that utilizes root privileges to do a whole lot more.
+Many users root their Android devices but are not sure how to proceed once rooting is done.
+Fortunately, there are various Android applications that utilize root privileges to do a whole lot more.

-Root-enabled applications allows users to enjoy full use of the Android system, and can do much more than root-disabled applications.
+Root-enabled applications allow users to enjoy full use of the Android system and can do much more than root-disabled applications.
 For example, while an uninstaller app allows you to uninstall user applications, a root-enabled uninstaller app lets you uninstall user as well as system applications.

 Moreover, these applications also provide functionalities that are not possible otherwise, such as system font changer, custom ROM installer, app data backup and restore manager, etc. To that end, here are 20 rooted apps that can help you do more with your Android.

 Root Checker can test the root status of your Android device.
-This application requests root permissions on your rooted device, and detects if the device is successfully rooted or not.
-It comes very handy in case you’re trying to root your device using some tutorial and want to confirm that the process went good, and your device now allows root privileges.
+This application requests root permissions on your rooted device and detects if the device is successfully rooted or not.
+It comes very handy in case you’re trying to root your device using some tutorial and want to confirm that the process went well and your device now allows root privileges.

 Root Browser is developed to browse the system with root privileges.
-It can be used to view and modify system partition’s data and files, and remove system applications.
-The app offers most of the file manager’s features, and many more advance features such as sharing files via e-mail, files archiver and extractor, APK file extractor and decompiler, etc.
+It can be used to view and modify system partition’s data and files and remove system applications.
+The app offers most of the file manager’s features, and many more advanced features such as sharing files via e-mail, files archiver and extractor, APK file extractor and decompiler, etc.

 Greenify is a mix of battery saver and performance booster.
-It hibernates applications that consumes more system resources, and make your device run faster and smoother.
-Root privileges allows it to hibernate even system apps, thereby greatly improving the performance.
+It hibernates applications that consume more system resources and make your device run faster and smoother.
+Root privileges allow it to hibernate even system apps, thereby greatly improving performance.
 Xposed framework along with root privileges brings more features and so is recommended.

 System App Remover allows users to uninstall bloatware and other undesired system applications from their devices.
-Additional apps by manufacturers called bloatware degrades device performance and can’t be removed easily without such an application.
+Additional apps by manufacturers called bloatware to degrade device performance and can’t be removed easily without such an application.
 It also allows users to uninstall user-installed apps, move apps to SD card, etc.

 Titanium Backup is a super useful data backup tool.
-The app can backup and restore user data even at the time of upgrading the ROM or installing a new custom ROM.
-It also allows batch jobs for install, restore, uninstall and backup of applications.
-The app also offers premium features such as completely automated batch app installer, etc.
+The app can back up and restore user data even at the time of upgrading the ROM or installing a new custom ROM.
+It also allows batch jobs for installing, restoring, uninstall and backup of applications.
+The app also offers premium features such as a completely automated batch app installer, etc.

 XBooster is a system booster.
 It controls the system’s parameters through profiles.
 You can switch between profiles to set the required performance output from your Android device, and the app changes the system’s parameters as required by the set profile.
 It offers two modes (hard gaming and multi-tasking), features such as scheduled boost, system apps killer and more.